 The Danish toy manufacturer, with its world-famous interlocking plastic bricks, has created building sets that allow you to re-create some of your favorite movie homes.

-We’ve put together a list with the coolest LEGO building kits you can grab for a weekend project (please note that if you make a purchase using any of the affiliate links in this article, Fancy Pants Homes might earn a commission from that sale).
+We’ve put together a list with the coolest LEGO building sets you can grab for a weekend project (please note that if you make a purchase using any of the affiliate links in this article, Fancy Pants Homes might earn a commission from that sale).

 If you’ve ever wanted to recreate some hilarious scenes from the long-running animated TV series, here’s your chance.
 LEGO has put everything together for you in a box, Homer, Marge, Bart, Lisa, Maggie and Ned Flanders included (as mini-figurines, of course).